open-contracting/kingfisher-process/docs/data-model.rst

 Each collection contains one or more files.

 Each file is uniquely identified in a collection by it's file name.

+Files can have `warnings` and/or `errors`:

+*  `errors` indicate the file could not be processed at all for some reason.
+In this case, you should not expect to find any data in this file.
+*  `warnings` indicate the file could still be processed.
+In this case, you should still find some data in this file.

 Data Types for Files
 --------------------